“He who searches for evil, must first look at his own reflection.” -Confucious

 He told me that the job was not made for him.

-During that time he was so negative that he lost all of his hopes.
+He told me that during his time on that job he was so negative that he lost all of his hopes because of people, culture, and surroundings.

-When I visited his home a few years ago, I saw at least 100 books everywhere in his house.
+When I visited his house a few years ago, I saw at least 20 books everywhere in his house.

 I saw a book titled “Atomic Habits” by James Clear in his rest room.